MarcosRamaR/AppWarframes/README.md

 ## Access to the project

-  If you haven't downloaded the APK yet, you'll need to have Android Studio installed.
+  If you haven't downloaded the APK yet, you'll need to have Android Studio installed and put your version of google-services.json on app directory.

   Alternatively, you can download the APK and test it on any Android device.